karthikv/xtag-elements/best-practices.md

 ### CSS

-* Base tag styles SHOULD NOT HAVE PRESENTATIONAL STYLES applied to them!!!
+* Tags SHOULD NOT HAVE PRESENTATIONAL STYLES applied to them!!!
 * Don't use JavaScript for things that are feasible to do in CSS
 * In their default state, tags should appear unstyled, as native browser tags do
 * Use CSS for animations and transitions, default tags should not include presentational animations